Aung San Suu Kyi — "The only real prison is fear."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"We need to create a society where everyone feels safe."
+"We need to build a society where there is justice for all."

 Burmese pro-democracy leader and Nobel Peace laureate (1991) who spent 15 years under house arrest before her party's 2015 election win.
 Closely associated with Václav Havel (Czech dissident-turned-president) and Nelson Mandela (the moral-leader template she was often compared to).
 For an intellectual contrast, see Min Aung Hlaing, Myanmar military commander-in-chief — deposed Suu Kyi in the 2021 coup and continues to detain her — the institutional military power her movement spent decades resisting.